Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Grafana Panels to Show:**
 1. **Updates Scored Counter:** "Just incremented by 1."
-2. **Anomalies Detected Counter:** "Also incremented—tagged with severity='high'."
+2. **Anomalies Detected Counter:** "Also incrementedï¿½tagged with severity='high'."
 3. **Score Distribution Histogram:** "You can see the 0.95 data point in the histogram."
-4. **Detection Latency:** "This operation took 1.8ms—sub-millisecond."
+4. **Detection Latency:** "This operation took 1.8msï¿½sub-millisecond."

 **If No Grafana:**
 "In production, these metrics would appear on our Grafana dashboard in real-time."